Components of State Anti-Bullying Laws and Regulations

 - Designation of a team of persons at each school of the school district who advise the school administration concerning the severity and frequency of bullying incidents that occur in the school;

-- Statements regarding appropriate disciplinary consequences for bullying or retaliatory actions against students who report bullying incidents; and
+- Disciplinary consequences for bullying or retaliatory actions against students who report bullying incidents; and

 - Requirements for how the conduct and discipline code must by publicized.